madeofpendletonwool/PinePods/README.md

 - [ ] Add Email settings to dynamic users class
 - [ ] Mass downloading episodes.
 Entire podcast at once (Implemented but I'm working on getting it to display on download page to see status)
 - [ ] Reload not needed to add and remove episodes from pages (Solution found.
 Currently implemented on saved and pod layout)
+- [ ] Remove local podcasts if podcast is no longer in database - Handle this somehow

 ### To be added after beta version (Listed in order they will be implemented)